letmp/dx11-pointcloud/README.md

 If you want to create pointclouds with real world data:
 * Kinect/Kinect2

 There are help patches for all included nodes that give small examples how to use them.
 Just highlight a node of your choice and press F1.
+You can also find more complex examples under /dx11.pointcloud/girlpower/

 Best Practise
 ============

 * When you start to develop additional nodes (or nodes on top of existing nodes) try to stay as modular as possible for further usage.
-* Stick to the existing folder structure. (dx11 for shaders, geom11 for geometryshaders, plugins for plugins, texture11 for texture effects)
+* Stick to the existing folder structure. (dx11 for shaders, geom11 for geometryshaders, modules for nodes,  plugins for plugins, texture11 for texture effects)
 * Try to build simple helppatches that show the purpose of the developed node.
 You can also use the girlpower folder for more complex setups.
-* Besides the existing categories (Analysis, Data, Filters, Setup, Tools, Visualization) there are alot more (Segmentation, Classification, Clustering, FeatureDetection, and so on).
+* Besides the existing categories (Analysis, Data, Filters, Forces, Setup, Tools, Visualization) there are alot more (Segmentation, Classification, Clustering, FeatureDetection, and so on).
 Don't be shy to create new folders for that.

 Further development ideas